 Google had many years to improve their search algorithm beyond exact query matching.

-- emerging brands (competitors) that may quickly become trends, etc.
+- Emerging brands (competitors) that may quickly become trends

-This means that the demand for high-quality search engine optimization services is high while SEO challenges are steeper.
+This means the demand for high-quality search engine optimisation is high while SEO challenges are steeper.

-With the fast growth of mobile and voice search, Google’s algorithm is evolving presenting even more challenges to digital businesses struggling to maintain their search presence.In order to accommodate Google’s fast advancement, digital businesses need to embrace an up-to-date marketing technology stack.
+With the fast growth of mobile and voice search, Google’s algorithm is evolving, presenting even more challenges to digital businesses struggling to maintain their search engine optimisation.
+To accommodate Google’s fast advancement, digital businesses need to embrace an up-to-date marketing technology stack.

-The good news is, SEO technology is advancing quickly helping businesses keep on top of Google’s evolution.
+The good news is that SEO technology is advancing quickly, helping businesses keep up with Google’s evolution.

 When looking for SEO software and an SEO agency, pay attention to the following features and services:

-- The ability to optimize for and report on both local and global rankings
+- The ability to optimise reports on both local and global rankings

-- Real-time reporting as well as customizable alerts notifying you of anything that deserves attention
+- Real-time reporting and customisability notifying you of anything that deserves attention.